 Otoplasty is performed most commonly to pin back ears that are more prominent and more noticeable than they should be, which is why the procedure is sometimes known as ear pinning surgery.
 Otoplasty procedures are performed in men and women of all ages, and also in children as young as 6 years old if the problem is significant.

-Dr. Nicholas Vendemia performs ear pinning surgery for men and women in the New York metro area.
-We encourage you to contact us online or give Manhattan Aesthetic Surgery a call at 917-703-7069 to schedule a visit.
-Dr. Vendemia is a leading cosmetic surgeon in New York City with a reputation for custom care and beautiful results.
+Dr. Nicholas Vendemia performs ear pinning surgery for men and women.
+He is a leading cosmetic surgeon in Los Angeles with a reputation for custom care and beautiful results.
+We encourage you to contact us online or give Manhattan Aesthetic Surgery a call at 917-703-7069 to schedule a visit to fly out.

 Am I a candidate for otoplasty?